nliautaud/trakttvstats/README.md

 ## Layout improvements

-The extension add several features to the site layout and navuigation that can be setup in the option page.
+The extension add several features to the site layout and navigation that can be setup in the option page.

+### Custom external links

-- Add links to any other websites than IMDb, TMDb and Wikipedia on the sidebar of people & shows pages.
-Ex: ``Allociné, Criticker, SensCritique...``.
-(List website names or addresses in options, separated by commas)
+Add links to any other websites than IMDb, TMDb and Wikipedia on the sidebar.

-- Enable multiline titles, to display movies informations in full length in listed views.
-The title will be on several lines instead of cropped on a single line.
+Ex: `Allociné, Criticker, SensCritique...`

+List website names separated by commas.
+The feature will use Google "*I'm lucky*" to redirect to the first Google search result related to the given term and the page title.
+Ex: `Deadpool 2016 Criticker`.
+If there is no certain result, Google may redirect to the search result page.

+### Multiline titles

+By default, the titles under the posters are cropped to a single line to maintain a strict layout :

+    Indiana Jones and the...

+You can disable this behavior and show the title in full glory by enabling this option in the settings.

+    Indiana Jones and the
+    Temple of Doom